Dynamics on free-by-cyclic groups: Introduction

 {\bf Acknowledgements.}

-We are grateful to Jayadev Athreya, Jack Button, Francesco Cellarosi, Nathan Dunfield and Jerome Los for useful mathematical discussions, to Lee Mosher for bringing the unpublished thesis of Z.~Wang to our attention, and to Peter Brinkmann and Derek Holt for help with computer experiments.
+We are grateful to Jayadev Athreya, Jack Button, Francesco Cellarosi, Nathan Dunfield and Jerome Los for useful mathematical discussions, to Lee Mosher for bringing the unpublished thesis of Z.~Wang to our attention, to Peter Brinkmann and Derek Holt for help with computer experiments, and to the anonymous referees for their careful reading and for several helpful suggestions.